The Shipping Law Review: Paraguay

 - that the collision caused the damage.

-The law of salvage is entirely contained in the Code of Commerce (Articles 1,303 to 1,311) as Paraguay is not party to the International Convention on Salvage 1989 (the 1989 Salvage Convention).
-Broadly speaking, under the local regime, the party claiming a judgment for salvage will succeed as long as it proves in court that:
+The law of salvage is entirely contained in the Code of Commerce (Articles 1,303 to 1,311) as Paraguay is not a party to the International Convention on Salvage 1989 (the 1989 Salvage Convention).
+Broadly, under the local regime, the party claiming a judgment for salvage will succeed as long as it proves in court that: